2019 Stonewall Brigade Event Calendar

 5- 7 July: GAC’s Battle of Gettysburg.
 This is the usual mainstream annual battle event.

 10-11 August: Battle of Cedar Mountain.
 This is a 10th Virginia living history to which they have invited us.
+Registration and additional information are available on the event Facebook page.

 18-20 October: Battle of Cedar Creek.
 This is the usual mainstream annual battle event.
 Although the Southern Division is not attending, part of the CMF will be there for any Stonewall Brigade members to fall in with if interested.
 Registration is available here.